rishabhdixit/Buffer-StringBuffer/README.md

                     }
             });
         }
-	c)Initialize Socket Connection in onServiceConnectionResponse method, 	which is used to send non strap related response back to tizen.
+	c.
+Initialize Socket Connection in onServiceConnectionResponse method, which is used to send non strap related response back to tizen.

 	@Override
       protected void onServiceConnectionResponse(SASocket thisConnection, int 	result) {